 Although the pan lock is pretty small and not rubberized, it is very smooth and you also get convenient angle markings for panoramas which is pretty standard by now on most ballheads.

 The BH-34 uses the same friction screw that so many other ballheads (including much more expensive ones) apply these days.
 You can try and turn it with your finger but it is much easier to use a small flat screwdriver.
 At any rate, we kind of hate this mechanism.
 It isn’t specific to Genesis it is just a poorly designed system.
-The one that we would like to see is a completely separate knob for friction control with numbers just like you have on some advanced fluid heads, but this is probably something that might fit much higher end heads (and there are actually a few models that has this).
+The one that we would like to see is a completely separate knob for friction control with numbers just like you have on some advanced fluid heads, but this is probably something that might fit many higher-end heads (and there are actually a few models that have this).

-The BH-34 uses Arca-Swiss type quick release plate and although we personally prefer Manfrott’s RC2 system, the BH-34 has two small but nice features that are lacking in some other similar heads – the first is a relatively large and wide plate – good for larger cameras, but maybe a bit less so for small mirorrless ones, the second is a d-ring with a 1/4″ 20 screw – which is a real blessing and a big time saver (we can’t tell you how annoying it is to always look for a way to lock those quick release plates that don’t have a d-ring).
+The BH-34 uses an Arca-Swiss type quick-release plate and although we personally prefer Manfrott’s RC2 system, the BH-34 has two small but nice features that are lacking in some other similar heads – the first is a relatively large and wide plate – good for larger cameras, but maybe a bit less so for small mirrorless ones, the second is a d-ring with a 1/4″ 20 screw – which is a real blessing and a big time saver (we can’t tell you how annoying it is to always look for a way to lock those quick release plates that don’t have a D-ring).

 Here is a breakdown of some of the C3 main features: